artsy/README/playbooks/support.md

 While on-call, you are accountable for investigating and fixing timely issues, escalating to additional point-people and/or routing to team-specific backlogs where appropriate.

 Your top priority during an on-call period is to address critical issues.
-Use your judgment about participating in ongoing sprint and team activities.
+Use your judgement about participating in ongoing sprint and team activities.

 #### 1. Be available to answer requests and respond to immediate issues